Dave-creekside/graph/README.md

 3. The updated hypergraph then influences future reasoning

 The LLM can:
+- Add new nodes to the hypergraph
+- Add new hyperedges connecting nodes
-- Strengthen existing connections
+- Remove existing nodes
-- Weaken existing connections
+- Remove existing hyperedges
-- Create new connections
+- Adjust semantic similarities of hyperedges

 This feedback mechanism allows the hypergraph to evolve based on the LLM's reasoning, creating a dynamic knowledge representation that adapts over time.
+The interactive mode allows for continuous refinement through multiple queries, with each response updating the hypergraph structure.

+To exit the feedback reasoning mode, type `#__#`.

+## Chat Modes

+### Standard Chat

+The `chat` command starts an interactive chat session with the LLM, using the hypergraph as context.
+This allows you to have a conversation with the LLM that's informed by the knowledge represented in the hypergraph.

+Features of the standard chat mode:
+- Persistent conversation history stored in a SQLite database
+- Hypergraph context provided to the LLM
+- Natural conversational interface

+To exit the chat mode, type `#__#`.

+### Chat with Feedback

+The `chat_fb` command combines chat functionality with feedback reasoning.
+It maintains a conversation history while also updating the hypergraph based on the conversation.

+Features of the chat with feedback mode:
+- All features of standard chat mode
+- Automatic updates to the hypergraph based on the conversation
+- Visible summary of changes made to the hypergraph after each response
+- Continuous evolution of the hypergraph as the conversation progresses

+This creates a dynamic interaction where your conversation with the LLM directly shapes the hypergraph structure, which in turn influences the LLM's responses in subsequent turns.

+To exit the chat with feedback mode, type `#__#`.

+## Statistics

+The `stats` command provides comprehensive statistics about the current hypergraph and system:

+- **Basic Statistics**: Number of nodes, hyperedges, average node degree, etc.
+- **Semantic Statistics**: Distribution of semantic similarities, average/highest/lowest similarity
+- **Structural Statistics**: Connected components, clustering coefficient, diameter
+- **LLM Configuration**: Current provider, model, temperature, max tokens
+- **System Information**: Memory usage, available providers

 ## Save and Load